When insight isn’t enough—and real change is what you’re seeking.

 Trauma can shape emotional responses, relationships, and self-perception long after the original threat has passed.
 Symptoms may include hypervigilance, emotional numbing, relational avoidance, or difficulty regulating emotions.

 Psychodynamic trauma therapy focuses on restoring emotional safety while addressing the internal and relational patterns that maintain distress—particularly in cases of complex or developmental trauma.
-Treatment proceeds at a pace that respects safety and tolerance while supporting integration and change.

 Personality & Repetitive Patterns